Kenny Pickett and the Steelers’ starters cap an impressive preseason in a win over the Falcons

-ATLANTA (AP) — Kenny Pickett led two touchdown drives and showed he and the Pittsburgh starters are ready for real games as the Steelers overpowered the Atlanta Falcons’ backups 24-0 on Thursday night in the final preseason game for both teams.
+Pickett led two touchdown drives and showed he and the Pittsburgh starters are ready for real games as the Steelers overpowered the Falcons 24-0 on Thursday night in the final preseason game for both teams.

 Najee Harris and Jaylen Warren ran for touchdowns to cap the only drives led by Pickett, who completed 4 of 4 passes for 86 yards in his short but productive playing time.
 The Steelers (3-0) scored touchdowns on each of their five preseason possessions led by Pickett.